Detox For Men in Georgia

 For example, from a young age, others tell men not to show weakness.
 When they can speak freely with other men in recovery—such as group therapy—men are more likely to succeed.
 In contrast, men are also less likely to display vulnerability and helplessness in the presence of women.
 Therefore, without truly opening up, men in recovery may continue to struggle with emotional or mental health issues.

-Additional benefits of gender-specific detox for men in Atlanta include:
+Additional benefits of our gender-specific detox program for men in Georgia include:

-What to Expect During Our Detox For Men in Atlanta
+What to Expect During Our Men’s Detox Program in Georgia

-Our men’s detox in Atlanta typically lasts 1 to 2 weeks.
+At The Retreat of Atlanta, we are committed to offering holistic detox services.
+Our men’s detox program typically lasts 1 to 2 weeks.
 The acute phases of detox occur over about 1 week.
-Though some clients might need more time due to factors unique to their addiction.
+However, some clients might need more time due to factors unique to their addiction.
 Generally, withdrawal symptoms begin within hours after someone stops drinking alcohol or using drugs.
 Fortunately, these symptoms peak within a few days and then decrease in intensity.

 Common withdrawal symptoms include: